Bulbul (2013 film): Casting

 The producer wanted to bring back both Darshan and Ramya after 6 years, but Ramya opted out of the project.
 Actor Ambareesh was signed to play the father role to Darshan.
 Bollywood actor Pradeep Rawat was originally the main antagonist.
 However, he was dropped out, following a minor scuffle during the shoot and Sharath Lohitashwa was replaced instead.
-The film is produced by Dinakar Toogudeep.
+The film is produced by Meena Thoogudeepa Srinivas.

 Filming

 The official shooting of the film began on 28 December 2012 at the Bengaluru International Airport with few scenes featuring actor Pradeep Rawat at the Jade Gardens near the airport.
 However it was disrupted following a scuffle between the crew members and Rawat.
 It resumed with actor Sharath Lohitashwa replacing Rawat.
+Shooting also took place in Goa.
 On 21 February 2013, filming been completed.